Implementing Feature Flags in Laravel: A Practical Guide to Progressive Delivery

 if (app()->environment('staging') && Feature::enabled('new_feature')) {

-// This feature is enabled only in the staging environment
+// Enabled only in the staging environment

 }

-Use Laravel Config Files if:
+Use Config Files If:

-Use Laravel Pennant if:
+Use Laravel Pennant If:

-• You have many features to control.
+• You need to manage many features

-• You need per-user or environment-specific toggles.
+• You want per-user or environment-specific toggles

 Final Thoughts

-Feature flags are a smart way to manage how new features reach your users.
-Whether you stick to Laravel’s basic configuration files for simple needs or leverage a package like Laravel Pennant for more advanced control, the important thing is that you’re giving yourself and your team the ability to deliver, test, and refine features confidently.
+Whether you choose Laravel’s configuration files for simplicity or Laravel Pennant for advanced control, the key is that your team can deliver, test, and refine features safely.